temporalio/documentation/docs/java-quick-start.md

   }
 ```

-`@ActivityInterface` annotation is required for an activity interface.
-Each method that belongs to an activity interface
+`@ActivityInterface` annotation is required for an Activity interface.
+Each method that belongs to an Activity interface
-defines a separate activity type.
+defines a separate Activity type.

 Activity implementation is just a normal [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object).
 The `out` stream is passed as a parameter to the constructor to demonstrate that the
-activity object can have any dependencies.
+Activity object can have any dependencies.
 Examples of real application dependencies are database connections and service clients.

 ```java
   public class HelloWordActivitiesImpl implements HelloWorldActivities {